MicrosoftDocs/azure-databases-docs/articles/cosmos-db/scripts/cli/common/ipfirewall-bulk-add-remove.md

 - Any custom IP address or CIDR (Classless Inter-Domain Routing) ranges.
 - Your local IP address.

-By default, this script adds or removes all listed IP Addresses to every account in every resource group in the current subscription.
+By default, this script adds or removes all listed IP addresses to every account in every resource group in the current subscription.
 You can also specify a single resource group and one or more Cosmos DB accounts within that resource group to process.

 [!INCLUDE [quickstarts-free-trial-note](~/reusable-content/ce-skilling/azure/includes/quickstarts-free-trial-note.md)]